Whitespace404/Blog_Post_App/misc/README.md

 # EverPost
+Blogging website using Flask having great features including and not limited to a fully fledged login system, CRUD Posts, forward other posts, change the font and font color of posts, change profile picture and request a password reset.

 ![Unable to load image.](https://cdn.pixabay.com/photo/2015/01/20/12/51/imac-605421_960_720.jpg)

-A blog post app similar to Twitter where users can register, log in, create posts, read posts, like posts, edit their posts, delete their posts, change the font and font color of their posts, have an admin validate their posts, change their profile picture and request a password reset email which will be sent to their registered Gmail account.

-Please consider starring the repository if you liked it.

 # **How to clone repository**